20 FAQs about shareholder and boardroom disputes.

 Company law requires the directors to produce audited accounts (for accounts beginning on or after 1 January 2016, or beginning on or after 1 January 2015 if a company has chosen to adopt these thresholds earlier), except for private companies meeting two out of the following criteria:

-- with a turnover below not more than 50 employees;
+- not more than 50 employees;

 - a turnover below £10.2 million;